Once, I was the springtime.

 the water’s deaf’ning march,

-the bees whose drone en masse
+the bees whose drone en

 has quickened in the holly.